Rory MacDonald (fighter): Ultimate Fighting Championship

-MacDonald was expected to face Brian Ebersole on December 10, 2011 at UFC 140.
+MacDonald was expected to face Brian Ebersole on December 10, 2011, at UFC 140.
 However, MacDonald pulled out of the bout with an injury and was replaced by Claude Patrick.

-MacDonald beat Che Mills via second-round TKO on April 21, 2012 at UFC 145.
+MacDonald was scheduled to face Che Mills at UFC 145 on March 24, 2012.
+However, the event was initially cancelled and then moved from Montreal to take place in Atlanta, Georgia on April 21, 2012.
+MacDonald won the bout via second-round TKO.
 After getting hit with hard shots in the first round, MacDonald took the fight to the ground, where he controlled the fight with his superior wrestling and ground and pound.

-MacDonald was expected to face BJ Penn on September 22, 2012 at UFC 152.
+MacDonald was expected to face B.J.
+Penn on September 22, 2012, at UFC 152.
 However, MacDonald pulled out of the bout after sustaining a cut to the forehead while training.
-The fight eventually took place on December 8, 2012 at UFC on Fox 5.
+The fight eventually took place on December 8, 2012, at UFC on Fox 5.
 MacDonald dominated Penn for three rounds and won by unanimous decision.

-MacDonald was expected to face Carlos Condit in a rematch on March 16, 2013 at UFC 158.
+MacDonald was expected to face Carlos Condit in a rematch on March 16, 2013, at UFC 158.
 However, MacDonald pulled out of the bout citing another injury, and was replaced by Johny Hendricks.

 MacDonald defeated Jake Ellenberger by unanimous decision on July 27, 2013, at UFC on Fox 8.
 He used his size and reach advantage to repeatedly land his jab, neutralizing the shorter Ellenberger.
 UFC president Dana White criticized the performance as "lackluster".

 MacDonald next lost a split decision to Robbie Lawler at UFC 167.